- Family Educational Rights Privacy Act

 4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the college to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue SW, Washington, D.C.
 20202-4605

 BRCC only distributes student information as defined in the FERPA guidelines.
 The following information can be legitimately used in the BRCC Directory:

 - Local Address/Phone

 - Home Address/Phone

 - BRCC E-mail Address

 - Major Field of Student/Classification

 The college can legally disclose this information without prior written consent from a student or parent, unless the student or parent has previously notified the college, in writing, that he/she does not want directory information disseminated or published.

-Students who do not want personal information included in the directory should complete a Deletion Request in the Office of Enrollment Services located in the Bienvenue Student Center.
+Students who do not want personal information included in the directory should complete a FERPA Non-Disclosure of Designated Directory Information in the Office of Enrollment Services located in the Bienvenue Student Center.

 Questions regarding FERPA should be referred to the Registrar at email@example.com.